huzaifaAhmad9/E-Commerce-Store/README.md

 ## 📦 Installation

-Follow these steps to get started with the Corona Tracker App:
+Follow these steps to get started with the E-Commerce App:

 1. **Clone the repository**:
    https://github.com/huzaifaAhmad9/E-Commerce-Store.git